 Dr. Sparkman-Key was born and raised in Detroit, Michigan, where she obtained her undergraduate education and began her career in Human Services.
 This large, diverse, urban city prepared her for the field and gave her the foundation she needed to be successful.
 She holds a Bachelor of Arts degree in Sociology from Madonna University, a Master of Arts degree in Liberal Studies from the University of Michigan-Dearborn, and a Doctorate of Philosophy in Human Services with a focus on Social and Community Services from Capella University.
 She has also earned post-graduate certificates in college teaching and global health.
 Dr. Key has almost a decade in academia teaching sociology, psychology, counseling and human services courses.
 Dr. Key is the former Human Services Undergraduate Program Director and Assistant Department Chair at Old Dominion University.
-She was recently promoted to Academic Affairs Director of Faculty Diversity and Retention.
+She currently serves as Academic Affairs Director of Faculty Diversity and Retention.
 She has been training in Diversity Equity and Inclusion, Standards of Practice for Diversity Officers, Certified Bold Inclusive Conversations Trainer and Micro-interventions Trainer.
 She is also a tenured Associate Professor of Human Services at Old Dominion University.
 She is married to Mr. Ricky Key and is the mother of two teenage children, Julian and Cheyanne.

 Dr. Sparkman-Key has over 20 years of experience in the field of human services with a background that spans from foster care case management to program evaluation.
 Currently, she volunteers at many human service organizations in an attempt to promote and advocate for the field and the diverse populations it serves.
 She is the former membership chair of the National Organization for Human Services and is currently a self-study reviewer for the Council for Standards in Human Service Education.
-In addition, she serves on the human service advisory committee for the City of Chesapeake in Virginia and the Virginia State Parent Education Coalition.
+In addition, she has served on the human service advisory committee for the City of Chesapeake in Virginia and the Virginia State Parent Education Coalition.
 Dr. Key currently servers on the marketing committee for the National Association of Diversity Officers in Higher Education and on the Editorial Board for the Journal of Trauma Studies.